actris/data-management-plan/DMP/initial-DMP.md

 |         ASC              | 		?				       |  			                 |
 |		  GRES             | 		?				   |  				             |

-*Table X: List of vocabularies used July 2019*
+*Table 15: List of vocabularies used July 2019*

 #### 4.2.2 Metadata standards and meta data services